dmitriy-yefremov/sleipnir/README.md

 # Sleipnir [![Build Status](https://travis-ci.org/dmitriy-yefremov/sleipnir.svg?branch=master)](https://travis-ci.org/dmitriy-yefremov/sleipnir)
-Sleipnir is a generator of native Scala bindings for rest.li Pegasus schemas.
+Sleipnir is a generator of native Scala bindings for rest.li [Pegasus](https://github.com/linkedin/rest.li/wiki/DATA-Data-Schema-and-Templates) schemas.
 The code is implemented with the following ideas in mind:

 1. Use as much of Pegasus infrastructure as possible: schema files parsing is reused, generated classes extend RecordTemplate/DataTemplate and work on top of DataMap and so on.
 2. Low tech code generation: we use Twirl templates (aka Play Scala templates), more on this here.

+The [sleipnir-sample](https://github.com/dmitriy-yefremov/sleipnir-sample) project uses Sleipnir to generate Scala bindings for a Play server.
 # Usage
-You can use Sleipnir in a few different ways: as a command line tool or as an SBT plugin.
+You can use Sleipnir in a couple ways: as a command line tool or as an SBT plugin.

 ## Command Line Tool
+In SBT, run:

+    project sleipnirGenerator
-    net.yefremov.sleipnir.Sleipnir <resolving path> <source dir> <target dir> [namespace prefix] For example:
+    runMain net.yefremov.sleipnir.Sleipnir <resolving path> <source dir> <target dir> [namespace prefix]

+For example, to generate bindings for the schemas in the sample-data project, run:

-    net.yefremov.sleipnir.Sleipnir sample-data/src/main/pegasus sample-data/src/main/pegasus sample-data/target/scala-2.10/src_managed scala
+    runMain net.yefremov.sleipnir.Sleipnir  sample-data/src/main/pegasus sample-data/src/main/pegasus sample-data/src/main/codegen

 ## Sbt Plugin
-To use Sleipnir in your Play / SBT project you need to add it as a plugin and import the corresponding settings.
+To use Sleipnir in your SBT project, you should add the sleipnir plugin, and add its settings to your project.
-1. Add the following line to plugins.sbt: addSbtPlugin("net.yefremov.sleipnir" % "sleipnirsbtplugin" % "<latest recommended version>")
+1. Add the following line to plugins.sbt: addSbtPlugin("net.yefremov.sleipnir" % "sleipnir-sbt-plugin" % "<version>")
-2. Make the following changes in your Build.scala:
-        ...
-        import net.yefremov.sleipnir.sbt.SleipnirPlugin._
-        ...
+2. Add the sleipnir settings to the project that defines the Pegasus schemas: import net.yefremov.sleipnir.sbt.SleipnirPlugin._

-        lazy val dataTemplate = Project("data-template", file("data-template"))
+        lazy val exampleProject = Project(...)
-        ...
             .settings(sleipnirSettings: _*)
-        ...
+            .settings(
+              sleipnirSourceDirectory := baseDirectory.value / "data" / "src" / "main" / "pegasus",
+              sleipnirDestinationDirectory := baseDirectory.value / "data" / "src" / "main" / "codegen"
+            )

-The changes above will enable generation of Scala bindings for PDSC files defined within the project.
-You may also want to generate Scala classes for PDSC files defined in downstream dependencies.
-This should be considered a temporary solution until all downstream services will start generating Scala bindings as a part of their build processes.
+The changes above will enable generation of Scala bindings for PDSC files defined within your project.
+You may also want to generate bindings for PDSC files defined in a dependency of your project.
+This is necessary if the dependency does not generate Scala bindings as a part of its own build process.

-        ...
+To generate bindings for PDSC files of all dependencies:

-        lazy val commonModule = Project(...)
+        lazy val exampleProject = Project(...)
-            ...
             .settings(sleipnirDownstreamSettings: _*)
-            ...

-You may also enable filtering of dependencies that will be processed:
+Also, you may enable filtering of dependencies that will be processed:

-        lazy val commonModule = Project(...)
+        lazy val exampleProject = Project(...)
-            ...
             .settings(sleipnirDownstreamSettings: _*)
-            .settings(dataTemplatesDependenciesFilter := DependencyFilter.allPass -- moduleFilter(organization = "com.linkedin.notifications-api"))
+            .settings(dataTemplatesDependenciesFilter := DependencyFilter.allPass -- moduleFilter(organization = "net.yefremov.example-service"))
-            ...

-Only dependencies that pass the filter specified in dataTemplatesDependenciesFilter will have Scala bindings generated.
+Only dependencies unfiltered by the dataTemplatesDependenciesFilter will have Scala bindings generated.